John Churchill, 1st Duke of Marlborough: William's general

 Since Walcourt, though, Marlborough's popularity at court had waned.
 William and Mary distrusted both Lord and Lady Marlborough's influence as confidants and supporters of Princess Anne (whose claim to the throne was stronger than William's).
-Sarah had supported Anne in a series of court disputes with the joint monarchs, infuriating Mary who included the Earl in her disfavour of his wife.
+Sarah had supported Anne in a series of court disputes with the joint monarchs, infuriating Mary, who included the Earl in her disfavour of his wife.
 (Note: Chandler 1973.
-Anne wished to have her own Civil list income granted by Parliament, rather than a grant from the Privy Purse, which meant reliance on William III.
-In this and other matters, Sarah supported Anne.)
-Yet for the moment the clash of tempers was over-shadowed by more pressing events in Ireland where James had landed in March 1689 in an attempt to regain his thrones.
+Anne wished to have her own Civil list income granted by Parliament rather than a grant from the Privy Purse, which meant reliance on William III.
+In this and other matters Sarah supported Anne.)
+Yet for the moment the clash of tempers was overshadowed by more pressing events in Ireland, where James had landed in March 1689 in an attempt to regain his thrones.
 When William left for Ireland in June 1690 Marlborough became commander of all troops and militia in England and was appointed a member of the Council of Nine to advise Mary on military matters in the King's absence, but she made scant effort to disguise her distaste at his appointment – "I can neither trust or esteem him", she wrote to William.

 William III's victory at the Battle of the Boyne on 1 July 1690 (O.S.) forced James II to abandon his army and flee back to France.
 In August Marlborough himself left for Ireland engaged upon his first independent command – a land/sea operation upon the southern ports of Cork and Kinsale.
 It was a bold, imaginative project aimed at disrupting Jacobite supply routes, and one which the Earl conceived and executed with outstanding success.
 Cork fell on 27 September (O.S.), and Kinsale followed in mid-October.
 Although the campaign did not end the war in Ireland as Marlborough hoped, it taught him the significance of the minutiae of logistics, and the importance of cooperation and tact when working alongside other senior Allied commanders.
 It would, however, be more than ten years before he once again took charge in the field.